compat-project/QCG-PilotJob/docs/overview.rst

 while jobs being parts of a multiscale simulation by nature vary in requirements and therefore need more flexible solutions.

+The core component of QCG-PilotJob system is QCG-PilotJob Manager.
-From the scheduling system perspective, QCG-PilotJob Manager is seen as a single job inside a single user allocation.
-In the other words, the manager controls an execution of a complex experiment consisting of many jobs on resources reserved for the single job allocation.
+From the scheduling system perspective, QCG-PilotJob Manager, is seen as a single job inside a single user allocation.
+It means that QCG-PilotJob Manager controls an execution of a complex experiment consisting of many jobs on resources reserved for the single job allocation.
 The manager listens to user's requests and executes commands like submit job, cancel job and report resources usage.
-In order to manage the resources and jobs the system takes into account both resources availability and mutual dependencies between jobs .
+In order to manage the resources and jobs the system takes into account both resources availability and mutual dependencies between jobs.
 Two interfaces are defined to communicate with the system: file-based and network-based.
-The former one is dedicated and more convenient for a static scenarios when a number of jobs is known in advance to the QCG PilotJob Manager start.
+The former one is dedicated and more convenient for a static scenarios when a number of jobs is known in advance to the QCG-PilotJob Manager start.
 The network interface is more general and flexible as it allows to dynamically send new requests and track execution of previously submitted jobs during the run-time.

-To allow user's to test their scenarious, the QCG PilotJob Manager supports *local* execution mode, in which all job's are executed on local machine and doesn't require any scheduling system allocation.
+To allow user's to test their scenarios, QCG-PilotJob Manager supports *local* execution mode, in which all job's are executed on local machine and doesn't require any scheduling system allocation.